 The MHT can inform itself in any way it sees fit (s 181).
 It is not bound by the rules of evidence but is bound by the rules of procedural fairness.
 The vision and values outlined by the MHT emphasise that it will take a solution-focused approach to hearings and enable and support the person subject to the order to fully participate in the hearing.

 A person can – and where possible should – attend their MHT hearing.
 The person may be represented by a lawyer (or any person they choose).
-See “Contacts” in Understanding disability and the law, for contact details for Victoria Legal Aid and the Mental Health Legal Centre.
+See “Contacts”, for contact details for the Mental Health Legal Centre.

 Hearings are generally closed to the public.
 Interpreters can be arranged to assist a person at the hearing.